-The undersigned appoints C. Malcolm Holland, III and Terry S. Earley, and each of them, as proxies, each with the power to appoint his substitute, and authorizes each of them to represent and to vote, as designated on the reverse hereof, all of the shares of common stock of Veritex Holdings, Inc. held of record by the undersigned at the close of business on March 25, 2019 at the Annual Meeting of Shareholders of Veritex Holdings, Inc. to be held on May 15, 2019, or at any adjournment thereof.
+The undersigned appoints C. Malcolm Holland, III and Terry S. Earley, and each of them, as proxies, each with the power to appoint his substitute, and authorizes each of them to represent and to vote, as designated on the reverse hereof, all of the shares of common stock of Veritex Holdings, Inc. held of record by the undersigned at the close of business on March 25, 2019 at the Annual Meeting of Shareholders of Veritex Holdings, Inc. to be held on May 21, 2019 at 5 p.m.
+Central Time at 8214 Westchester Drive, Suite 735, Dallas, TX 75225, or at any adjournment thereof.